keyboardcrunch/SentinelOne-Query-Navigator/README.md

 ## Contributions
 Feel free to submit bug fixes, code clean-up, or additional features.
 For now this is just a fun personal project, but I'd like to see the community take it somewhere or help make it better.

+## TODO
+- Add pagination to the /tactic/ view
+- Add a view for queries without Mitre information
+- Finish the index and dashboard pages